Border separations illustrate why the U.S. abandoned orphanages

 Fox has followed some of these children and tracked their development, and says there are parallels with the border detention centers.

-The conditions in Romania were much worse than the conditions of the large warehouses where the border children are located.
-But there is a common element, he said.
+The conditions in Romania were much worse than the conditions of the large warehouses where the border children are, but there is a common element, he said.

 "There is no one-on-one care," said Fox.
 "There is not an adult who is the child’s caregiver who is buffering that child’s stress and to whom that child looks to for safety, protection and security.”